UL-FRI-NLP-Course/ul-fri-nlp-course-project-2024-2025-nlpizza/code/lora-llm-finetune/README.md

 ```

 ### Running the Script
 The script is configurable with arguments for model name, dataset path, LoRA settings, number of groups to sample, and more.
-Example of training Falcon-7B instruct model.
+Here's an example of training Falcon-7B instruct model:

 ```bash
 python finetune.py \